ajaykarwal/ajaykarwal-v8/src/posts/2018-03-09-react-application-data-flow-with-redux.md

 ---
 layout: post
-date: "2018-03-09"
+date: '2018-03-09'
-title: "React application data flow with Redux"
+title: 'React application data flow with Redux'
-permalink: "{{ title | slug }}/index.html"
+permalink: '{{ title | slug }}/index.html'
 tags:
     - react
     - redux
     - javascript
 ---

 This is a brief overview of the main elements of a React application's data flow with Redux.
 This article assumes you are familiar with at least the basics of React.